-- A) Select a Race and Sex for your Character. - B) Roll 2D10 for each characteristic. - C) Add any modifier listed in the table below, based on your Race and Sex.
+- A) Select a Race and Sex for your Character. - B) Roll 2D10 for each characteristic. - C) Add any modifier listed in table 1.1, based on your Race and Sex.

 IMPORTANT - The minimum Native Ability that is possible for any characteristic, regardless of the modifier added is one.
 If the value that results is less, increase it to one.